JoyKarey/phase-3-project/README.md

 # phase-3-project
-For this project, I engaged in the full data science process from start to finish, solving a classification problem using a dataset of your choice.
+For this project, I engaged in the full data science process from start to finish, solving a classification problem using a dataset of my choice.
 # Phase 3 Group Project
 ![flu-vaccine.jpg](images/flu-vaccine.jpg)